-Once the application deadline has been reached and all applications are in, key faculty in each of the program specialties thoroughly review the applications and score them using the Application Scoring Rubric (see link to Scoring Rubric below).
+Once the application deadline has been reached and all applications are in, key faculty in each of the program specialties thoroughly review the applications.
 Applicants scoring the highest on their applications will then be invited to the School of Nursing for interviews.
 The interviews will, in most cases, be group interviews with a group of 5-6 other applicants.
 Specific questions will be asked of each of the applicants and there will be a group exercise to assess the applicant’s communication and group process skills.
-Faculty participating in the interview process will score each applicant following the interview/group exercise and that score will be added to the application scores on the rubric to create a final score for each applicant.
-Click HERE to review the Application Scoring Rubric.
-Based on the scoring system just described, as well as an overall review of the applicant in terms of their undergraduate work, work history and other related factors, the applicant will receive notification that they have either been accepted, non-accepted or placed on a wait list:
+Faculty participating in the interview process will score each applicant following the interview/group exercise and that score will be added to the application scores to create a final score for each applicant.
+Based on the interview, as well as an overall review of the applicant in terms of their undergraduate work, work history and other related factors, the applicant will receive notification that they have either been accepted, non-accepted or placed on a wait list:

 Acceptance -- Faculty involved in the selection process believe that the applicant would be successful in the graduate program and they are fully accepted into the program that will start in the Fall semester.
 All accepted applicants will need to attend a New Graduate Student Orientation session that will be conducted in May.